julianhlange/data-structures/final01-assignment/README.md

 * part3.js: Insert all 1206 individual meetings into a Mongo database collection.
 * part4.s: Code to receive user requests, aggregate meetings based on day and time of request, and return map of relevant meetings.

 The files part1.js and part2.js were run in Cloud9.
-The files part3.js and part4.js and the two files of html code (html1.txt andhtml2.txt) are in EC2.
+The file part3.js to insert the collection was run on EC2.
+The code in part4.js was combined with the code in part3.js of final assignment 2 to make combined.js, which is on EC2 with the two files of html code (html1.txt andhtml2.txt).

 ### Screen capture on Friday, December 8th, at 7:12PM
 ![preview.png](preview.png)